udo-munk/RP2xxx-GEEK-80/README.md

 from ca. 1976 with the following components:

 - 8080 and Z80 CPU, switchable
-- 112 KB RAM, two banks with 48 KB and a common segment with 16 KB
+- 112 (352) KB RAM, two banks with 48 KB and a common segment with 16 KB on RP2040 and seven banks with 48 KB and a common 16 KB segment on RP2350
 - 256 bytes boot ROM with power on jump in upper most memory page
 - MITS Altair 88SIO Rev. 1 for serial communication with a terminal, runs over USB and the serial UART